rivulet-zhang/Crowdsourcing-Twitter-NER/README.txt

-A course project for Crowd-Powered Systems (in progress)
+A Context-Dependent Crowdsourcing Approach for Entity Recognition and Linking on Tweets

+This is a course project at Purdue University taught by Prof.Alex Quinn.

 Team member:
-Jiawei Zhang and Jianqiao Liu
+Jiawei Zhang (zhan1486@purdue.edu) and Jianqiao Liu (liu1274@purdue.edu)

 External libraries required:
 Tweepy

-Instruction:
+Flask
+NLTK
+pysqlite

+Instructions:
+1. In server.py, change the following line to direct to the location for NLTK data resources.
-python server.py
+2. python server.py

+Instructions on formatting the database:
+1. cd ./data/
+2. rm -rf db.sqlite
+3. sqlite3 db.sqlite < schema.sql
+4. cd ..

 Code structure:
+./data -- database file for tweets and entities ./static -- JS and css files for front-end interface ./templates -- html page for front-end interface

-twitterapi.py -- a wrapper that captures the real-time Twitter stream within a geographic bounding box. server.py -- a flask server that provides web services and stores twitter and entities.
-A twitter api instance is created in the server class. templates/client.html -- a front end interface for workers to tag entities in Twitter messages.
+twitterapi.py -- a wrapper that captures the real-time Twitter stream within a geographic bounding box server.py -- a flask server that provides web services and stores twitter and entities.
+A twitter api instance is created in the server class

+db.py and prepare.py -- database operations in the back-end

+More details on the implementation and code structure:

 We store our test tweets into a TWEETS data table.